-- (b) A debt covenant may restrict leverage, for example, to a maximum of 60 per cent of total assets.
-By agreeing to debt covenants, managers can reduce the creditors' risk of claim dilution, so that the company is able to borrow funds at lower rates of interest and/or more favourable terms, such as over a longer period. - (c) Asset impairment reduces assets and increases expenses, with consequential effects on profit and equity.
+2. A debt covenant may restrict leverage, for example, to a maximum of 60 per cent of total assets.
+By agreeing to debt covenants, managers can reduce the creditors' risk of claim dilution, so that the company is able to borrow funds at lower rates of interest and/or more favourable terms, such as over a longer period.

+3. Asset impairment reduces assets and increases expenses, with consequential effects on profit and equity.
 To the extent that assets, profit and equity numbers are used in debt covenants in debt contracts, the recognition of an impairment loss may increase the likelihood of breaching a debt covenant, even though the entity may still be servicing the debt.
 For example, assume an entity has a debt covenant that restricts leverage to a maximum of 65% of total assets.
 If the entity's total liabilities and total assets are \$6 000 000 and \$10 000 000, respectively, it would have a leverage ratio of 60%, in compliance with its debt covenant.
 However, if assets or a cash generating unit were to become impaired, such that an impairment loss of \$1 000 000 were recognised, the assets would be reduced to \$9 000 000, resulting in a leverage ratio of 66.7%, which would place the company in breach of its debt covenant.
 These effects are in addition to any difficulties in servicing debt that may arise from the reduced capacity to generate cash flows from the impaired assets.

-(d) The company may make changes that affect operating, investing and financing activities, such as deferring actual expenditures or restructuring finance, or renegotiating the leverage covenant.
+4. The company may make changes that affect operating, investing and financing activities, such as deferring actual expenditures or restructuring finance, or renegotiating the leverage covenant.
 Agency theory suggests that the company, through its managers, may also, or alternatively, choose accounting policies that reduce the proximity to restrictive debt covenants.
 Such accounting policy choices might involve earlier recognition of revenue.
 For example, some complex contracts with customers may involve multiple components, some of which may be delivered immediately while others involve ongoing service.
 Allocating more of the consideration paid or payable by the customer to delivered components can result in earlier recognition of revenue.
 Other techniques involve deferring the recognition of expenses, which may be achieved by allocating expenditure to assets, such as leasehold improvements, rather than expenses, such as repairs and maintenance, or spreading costs over more accounting periods though a longer useful life or straight-line depreciation rather than accelerated depreciation techniques.
-Another approach is to use off-balance sheet forms of financing, such as leases that are classified as operating leases, rather than those which require an asset and liability to be recognised on the statement of financial position.
+Another approach is to use offbalance sheet forms of financing, such as leases that are classified as operating leases, rather than those which require an asset and liability to be recognised on the statement of financial position.
+However, the ability of entities to use leases as a form of off-balance sheet financing was reduced when AASB 16/IFRS 16 Leases became operative.